SpaceFoon/Ez-Game-Audio-Conversion/README.md

 ## Prerequisites

 - Windows PC
-- Windows Terminal for enhanced visual experience.
+- Windows Terminal from the Windows Store for enhanced visual experience.

 ## Usage